Haoming9810/CSS143B-2020Fall/homework/homework_2/problem_3.md

 numOfDaysPastDue x lateFeePerDayInDollar
 ```

-For action movie, late fee is calculated slight differently.
+For action movies, late fee is calculated slightly differently.
 Use the same fomula above if the number of days past due are less than 5 days.
 Otherwise use the following：

 ```
 2 x numOfDaysPastDue x lateFeePerDayInDollar